 Please go through this list twice carefully.
 Check it no later than a few weeks before departure to make sure you have everything (NOTE: for many legs immunizations and/or visas are required and often require more time to complete, so get on it early).
 All of the gear you’ll need on our expeditions should fit into two bags: preferably a soft-sided foldable duffel bag and a small day pack.
-IMPORTANT: For the airlines, simply say your gear is “kites” or “fishing gear” and are only material (you might get by with not paying exhorbitant luggage fees).
+IMPORTANT: If you are bringing kite gear, for the airlines, simply say your gear is “kites” or “fishing gear” and are only material (you might get by with not paying exorbitant luggage fees).
 No large hard case luggage, or metal framed backpacks please.
 Wheeled baggage is OK as long as it can collapse and be stored.
 Go light – you will use a LOT less than you think.
 Each person will have a private locker for clothes and toiletries.
 Please dispose of any trash before boarding (i.e. camera packages, plastic, etc.).

 Drifter Kite Complete, 5.5M